fiddler-labs/fiddler-chatbot/docs/srcdocs--build-deploy-script.md

 ## Environment Variables

-The script does **not** load environment variables from a `.env` file during the build process.
-Instead:
+The script does **not** handle environment variables or `.env` files.
+Environment variables must be managed separately through Kubernetes Secrets or ConfigMaps.

-- The `.env` file is copied into the Docker image via `COPY . .` in the Dockerfile
+### How Environment Variables Are Managed

+- **`.env` files are NOT copied into Docker images** - The `.dockerignore` file explicitly excludes `.env` and `.env.*` files from Docker builds
-- Environment variables are loaded at **runtime** when the container starts
+- **Environment variables are provided at runtime** via Kubernetes Secrets or ConfigMaps
-- This approach is more secure as secrets aren't baked into image layers
+- **The application uses `python-dotenv`** to load environment variables, but expects them to be available as environment variables in the container (not from a `.env` file in the image)

+### Required Environment Variables

+The application expects these environment variables:
+- `FIDDLER_API_KEY` - Fiddler API key for authentication
+- `OPENAI_API_KEY` - OpenAI API key for LLM access
+- `FIDDLER_APP_ID` - Fiddler application ID (may be in config or env var)

 ## Output and Logging